eikek/publet/doc/src/main/resources/org/eknet/publet/doc/usage.md

 ## Includes

 Using the `include()` function in templates, you can include other templates on the server side.
 With Jade, it looks like this:

     =include("_description.md")

 It's also possible to include content via ajax at the client.
 A small javascript function is executed on each page that looks for tags with a `p:ref` attribute.
 If found, it triggers an ajax request to the URL obtained from the `p:ref` attribute and adds the returned html inside that element (The parameter `noLayout` is added automatically to the request).
 Using Jade again, the client side include could look like this:

-    div(p:ref="_description.html")
+    div(p:ref="contact.html")

-Note, that you now need to specify the `html` file if you want to include the HTML output of the markdown file `_description.md`.
+Note, that you now need to specify the `html` file if you want to include the HTML output.
+Also, it is obviously not possible to include _hidden resources_ that way, since a request is necessary to obtain the content.